nf-core/eager/docs/usage.md

 When reading the following, you can see that the actual _command_ failed.
 When you get this error, this would suggest that an actual program used by the pipeline has failed.
-This is identifiable that you get an `exit status` and a `Command error:`, the latter of which is what is reported by the failed program itself.
+This is identifiable when you get an `exit status` and a `Command error:`, the latter of which is what is reported by the failed program itself.